Introducing native Delta Lake table support with AWS Glue crawlers

 SymlinkTextInputFormat.
 Delta crawler creates a manifest file, which is a text file containing the list of data files that query engines such as Presto, Trino, or Athena can use to query the table rather than finding the files with the directory listing.
 A previous blog post demonstrated how it works.
 Manifest files needed to be regenerated on a periodic basis to include newer transactions in the original Delta Lake tables which resulted in expensive I/O operations, longer processing times, and increased storage footprint.

 With today’s launch, Glue crawler is adding support for creating AWS Glue Data Catalog tables for native Delta Lake tables and does not require generating manifest files.
 This improves customer experience because now you don’t have to regenerate manifest files whenever a new partition becomes available or a table’s metadata changes.
-With the native Delta Lake tables and automatic schema evolution with no additional manual intervention, this reduces the time to insight by making newly ingested data quickly available for analysis with your preferred analytics and machine learning (ML) tools.
+With the native Delta Lake tables and automatic schema evolution with no additional manual intervention to make them queryable, this reduces the time to insight by making newly ingested data quickly available for analysis with your preferred analytics and machine learning (ML) tools.

 Amazon Athena SQL engine version 3 started supporting Delta Lake native connector.
 AWS Glue for Apache Spark also started supporting Delta Lake native connector in Glue version 3.0 and later.
 Amazon EMR started supporting Delta Lake in EMR release version 6.9.0 and later.
 It means that you can query the Delta transaction log directly in Amazon Athena, AWS Glue for Apache Spark, and Amazon EMR.
 It makes the experience of working with native Delta Lake tables seamless across the platforms.